Cardiac PET Overview

 - Diagnostic Performance of PET in the Detection of Coronary Artery Disease: A Meta-Analysis

-- 13N-ammonia Myocardial Perfusion Imaging with PET/CT Scanner: Impact on Clinical Decision Making and Cost Effectiveness
+- N-13 Ammonia Myocardial Perfusion Imaging with PET/CT Scanner: Impact on Clinical Decision Making and Cost Effectiveness

 - Comparison of Cost-Effectiveness and Utility of Exercise ECG, Single Photon Emission Computed Tomography, Positron Emission Tomography, and Coronary Angiography for Diagnosis of Coronary Artery Disease

 - Impact of Myocardial Perfusion Imaging with PET and 82Rb on Downstream Invasive Procedure Utilization, Costs, and Outcomes in Coronary Disease Management